 Is Loch Lomond any good for kids?

 Absolutely!
-The area is packed with adventure and the The Sea Life Centre, TreeZone and watersports will give them plenty to do.
+The area is packed with adventure.
+The Sea Life Centre, TreeZone (age 8+) and watersports will give them plenty to do.
 Many accommodations have play areas and safe beaches around the loch too.
+The aerial adventure courses have different difficulty levels suitable for various ages.

 How deep is Loch Lomond?

 The loch plunges to 190 metres (620 feet) at its deepest northern point – that’s deep enough to hide a 60-storey building!
-Thankfully no monsters have been spotted yet, though locals whisper about their own “Morag” sightings.
+No monsters have been spotted yet, though locals whisper about their own “Morag” sightings.
+The loch contains 22 named islands and stretches 23 miles from north to south.

 Can you swim in Loch Lomond?

 Yes but it’s bloody freezing even in summer!
-Averaging just 10°C. Over 30,000 ‘Munro-baggers’ cool off here after climbing Ben Lomond though.
+Averaging just 10°C throughout the year.
+Over 50,000 people attempt Ben Lomond annually and many cool off in the loch afterwards.
 Stick to designated swimming areas, check local advice, then warm up in your hot tub!
-If you’re doing watersports, they’ll likely provide wet suits so you won’t feel the nip.
+Watersports operators provide wetsuits for activities.

 Are there midges at Loch Lomond?

 Yes from May to September (worst at dawn and dusk, especially near the 30+ islands).
-They’re particularly vicious around the wooded areas.
-Bring repellent… They can’t get you in your hot tub!
+They’re particularly troublesome around the wooded eastern shores.
+Bring repellent and long sleeves for evening hot tub sessions.
+They can’t get you once you’re in the bubbling water though!

 Can I bring my dog on a boat trip?